 Local Government Reorganisation

-It will see an end to current ‘two-tier’ authorities.
+It will see an end to ‘two-tier’ authorities.
 At the moment Stafford Borough Council and Staffordshire County Council deliver different services and functions to our communities.

 The new unitary council would be responsible for all local government services within their area.